-How to Evaluate Artworks
+How Artworks Are Evaluated

 The necessity of artistic assessments

 In most cases, people tend to assess a particular piece of art by attaching their personal feelings to the decisions that they take.
 The contents of the majority of formal arts throughout history have been determined by the commissioner and the patron instead of a particular artist.
-However, economic revolution with regard to production of art and the vision of the artists have come to be the predominant determinants of the art’s contents.
+However, economic revolution with regard to the production of art and the vision of the artists have come to be the predominant determinants of the art’s contents.
 This has subsequently led to increased incidences of controversies, which in most cases have come to reduce their significance.
-Incentives for supposed publicity, and originality have encouraged artists to disregard controversies, which their work may stir.
+Incentives for supposed publicity and originality have encouraged artists to disregard controversies, which their work may stir.
 Just taking an example, there was an artistic work that was identified Raft of the Medusa , which was created by Théodore Géricault in (1820).
 In particular, this work was partly a political commentary on a particular event that had been committed at that time.
-Another controversial artist work that was identified as Le Déjeuner sur l'Herbe (1863), by Édouard Manet was regarded as being scandalous not only because it showed a nude woman, but also because the women was seating besides men who were fully dressed in that time’s attire instead of the roads of the traditional world.
+Another controversial artist work that was identified as Le Déjeuner sur l'Herbe (1863), by Édouard Manet was regarded as being scandalous not only because it showed a nude woman, but also because the women were seating besides men who were fully dressed in that time’s attire instead of the roads of the traditional world.
 Another example of controversial artistic designs may be derived from a design identified as Madame Pierre Gautreau (Madam X) (1884), created by John Singer Sargent.
-The controversial aspect in this art was about the red pink that was employed in coloring the ear lobe of the woman.
-This was considered as being extremely suggestive, and ruined the reputation of the society (Yan et al, 2006, 420)
+The controversial aspect in this art was about the red pink that was employed in colouring the ear lobe of the woman.
+This was considered as being extremely suggestive and ruined the reputation of the society.

 These examples only help in reinforcing the logic on the need to censor and assess artistic quality before such works are displayed in the public arena.
-Evaluation of artistic quality is also important for assisting designers and popular style to be knowledgeable on the potential perceptions and opinions of users or views in an easy way.
+Evaluation of artistic quality is also important for assisting designers and popular styles to be knowledgeable on the potential perceptions and opinions of users or views in an easy way.
 In the present perspective, art is no longer regarded as a luxurious enjoyment for many people.
 It has come to pervade the lives of many people.
-Additionally, there have emerged favorable patterns and styles of paintings and other artistic works that have been introduced in the appearance designs of clothes, products, and architecture.
+Additionally, there have emerged favourable patterns and styles of paintings and other artistic works that have been introduced in the appearance designs of clothes, products, and architecture.

 Criteria for Assessing Artistic Quality